• Skip to primary navigation

 • 2 cups water

-• 3 tbsp Thai Tea leaves or black tea leaves
+• 3 tablespoon Thai Tea leaves or sub with regular black tea leaves or decaf black tea leaves for a decaf version

-• 2 tbsp condensed milk or condensed coconut milk if vegan or dairy-free
+• 2 tablespoon sweetened condensed milk or condensed coconut milk for dairy-free option

-• 2 tbsp evaporated milk or evaporated coconut milk if vegan or dairy-free
+• 2 tablespoon evaporated milk or evaporated coconut milk for dairy-free option

 Instructions

-• Then in two separate glasses, fill them each with 1 tbsp of condensed milk followed by ice cubes.
+• Then in two separate glasses, fill them each with 1 tablespoon of condensed milk followed by divided ice cubes.
+If you prefer this hot, pour into a mug and skip the ice cubes.

-• Once your black tea is steeped, pour into the glass.
+• Next once the black tea is steeped, pour into the tall glass.

-• Then pour about 1 tbsp of evaporated milk over each glass and enjoy!
+• Lastly, pour 1 tablespoon of evaporated milk over each glass and mix to enjoy!
+Finally feel free to add more condensed milk if you prefer it sweeter.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!